Degrees and Certifications:

 B.S.
 Industrial Engineering/Manufacturing Systems North Carolina Agricultural and Technical State University Technology Engineering and Design Certified Business Education Certified

 Mr. Tyree Mayo

-Luck would have it I was able to find employment here in Johnston County at Smithfield-Selma High School, doing what I love best, working with young people through education and athletics.
-In addition to being Test Cooridnator, I will also be the varsity coach for boys basketball.
-I am very excited about the opportunity to work with all of our students at Smithfield-Selma High School.
+In late 2018 my family and I moved to Johnston County, and in the summer of 2020 I was able to find employment here in Johnston County at Smithfield-Selma High School, doing what I love best, working with young people through education and athletics.
+In addition to being a teacher, I am also the varsity coach for men's basketball.
+I am very excited about the opportunities to work with all of our students at Smithfield-Selma High School.
 Go Spartans!!!

 Our district is launching a new portion of our website to further communicate bus delays and replacements with our families.
 We encourage those who have a student who utilizes our transportation to get to or from school to visit www.johnston.k12.nc.us/busdelays for updates on our school bus routes beginning Tuesday, January 18.

 The Johnston County Board of Education voted unanimously to approve the 2022 Johnston County Public Schools salary schedule at their regularly scheduled Dec.
 14 meeting.